 Could Design of Experiments (DoE) help speed up the process and reduce costs?

-Absolutely, Design of experiments (DoE), is a statistical technique for planning experiments and analysing the information obtained.
+Absolutely, Design of experiments (DoE), is a statistical technique for planning experiments and analyzing the information obtained.
 The technique allows several experimental parameters to be varied systematically and simultaneously in order to obtain more data using fewer experiments than the traditional ‘linear’ process.
 Based on the obtained data, a mathematical model of the studied process is created.
 The model can be used to understand the influence of the experimental parameters on the outcome and to find the optimum combination of those parameters.

 In theory this method should not only make the process of assay development and optimization significantly faster and more cost effective, but it should also enable a more thorough evaluation of a greater number of assay variables for greater assay robustness.
 There is also the potential for unexpected “non-linear” interactions between components to be revealed.
 The upshot here is significant cost savings can be achieved or flawed assays can be failed faster.